USA Health celebrates 100th vNOTES hysterectomy

 USA Health has completed its 100th procedure using a minimally invasive technique for performing a hysterectomy.
 Physicians and team members celebrated the milestone at an event on Thursday, Nov.
 14.

-USA Health is the only health system in the area to offer vaginal natural orifice transluminal endoscopic surgery (vNOTES), an advanced approach to hysterectomy that removes the uterus through the vagina, with no abdominal incisions.
+The vaginal natural orifice transluminal endoscopic surgery (vNOTES) is an advanced approach to hysterectomy that removes the uterus through the vagina, with no abdominal incisions.

 “VNOTES is a leading-edge technique that provides many benefits for women, including a shorter recovery time,” said Charles R. Hanes, II, M.D., a urogynecologist at USA Health and an adjunct associate professor of obstetrics and gynecology at the Frederick P. Whiddon College of Medicine.
 “The advantage is that there are no abdominal incisions or puncture sites, and therefore no abdominal scars.
 Because of this, there is much less post-operative pain and a superior cosmetic result.”